saby/TypeScript/README.md

 For example, if you use WebStorm IDE you can read its own [developer's manual](https://www.jetbrains.com/help/webstorm/typescript-support.html).

 ## Tips and tricks

+### How to use another npm package as dependency

+Please read the documentation about [module resolution](https://www.typescriptlang.org/docs/handbook/module-resolution.html) principles.
+Basically you have two ways to use code from your dependencies with non-relative imports:

+1. For 'Node strategy' just use name of dependent npm package.
+For example, if you have dependency from [saby-types](https://github.com/saby/Types):

+    ```typescript
+    import Record from 'saby-types/entity';
+    ```

+2. For 'classic strategy' you have to create symlynk to this module in root of your project.
+Name of the link should be the same as the module folder in [Saby project](https://github.com/saby).
+For example, the same dependency from [saby-types](https://github.com/saby/Types), make symlink to `node-modules/saby-types` folder as `Types` in root of your project and then use code like this:

+    ```typescript
+    import Record from 'Types/entity';
+    ```

 ### How to define custom name for AMD module?